jsstrn/gilded-rose/README.md

 # Gilded Rose

-This is my working solution to the Gilded Rose refactoring kata exercise.
+This is my solution to the Gilded Rose refactoring kata exercise.

 ## Getting started